dushyg/war-two-planets/README.md

 2. Open a terminal window and change into this directory 'war' i.e. cd war .
 3. Install nodejs and npm package manager if not already installed.
 4. Type 'npm install' in the terminal, this step will :
    a.
 Install all application dependencies using npm package manager.
+Once installation is complete, using postinstall npm hook, it will perform below steps.
    b.
 Check application source code for linting errors using 'ESLint'.
    c.
 Run unit test cases for application using 'Jest' testing framework.
    d.
 The build step will fail if there are any linting errors or unit test case failures.